LBHB/multichannel_sorting/readme.md

 ## To Install:

-cd to folder where you want to store the multichannel code.
+In a terminal, navigate to a folder where you want to store the multichannel code.
 The path to this folder is referred to as &lt;multichannel_sorting_path&gt; throughout these instructions

 Get all the code: